secdevops-cuse/CyberRange/README.md

  - OpenSourced Vulnerable VM's [See Asset Inventory](asset-inventory.md)
  - using a CI/CD tool to verify builds [CircleCI](https://circleci.com/)

-### License Keys
+### Software License Keys
-To use this project you need an AWS account and license keys for any products which require one.
-Learning how to access & use the individual tools is placed on the individual researcher and a holistic guide outlining every single step is best preserved outside of this project, google the info for Open-Source Intelligence (OSINT)
+To use this project you need license keys for any products which require one.

 To obtain an AWS free-tier account: [Amazon Free-Trial Sign-up](https://portal.aws.amazon.com/billing/signup?refid=em_127222) Note: The default configuration uses under-powered t2.micro assets.&nbsp;&nbsp;</div>
 To obtain a Nessus Home license, e.g. for academic purposes, [Nessus Home License](https://www.tenable.com/products/nessus-home)

 To obtain access to the private amazon images, simply enter a name, email, and AWS Account Number.
 The account number enables the images to be shared across accounts.<br></div>